YujiSue/slib/README.md

 Other features:
 * Fractions and complex numbers are available in SNumber object.
-* Japanese calender calender is available in SDate object.
+* Japanese calender is available in SDate object.
 * Support for Japanese file path and Japanese output to command prompt on Windows.
 etc.